Faik Bulut: Views on Marco Polo

-According to Bulut all of the above claims are a 100% false and the opinions of other scientists also support him in this regard.
-According to Bulut, it has been 15 years since Alamut Castle was destroyed by Mongols at the time Marco Polo claimed to have gone there.
-German archaeologists, who are conducting archaeological excavations in the region, say that they cannot even find the traces of rivers over which honey, milk or wine flows, concubines and virgins roam, and the castle is not large enough to contain all these.
-So Bulut emphasizes that Polo's writings are only legends he heard from sailors while in prison in Italy.
+According to Bulut all of the above claims are false, and the opinions of other scientists also support him in this regard.
+According to Bulut, it had been 15 years since Alamut Castle was destroyed by Mongols at the time Marco Polo claimed to have gone there.
+Bulut emphasizes that Polo's writings are only legends he heard from sailors while in prison in Italy.

 Journalism

 As a journalist and political commentator, he has been publishing articles, participating interviews, attending TV & Radio shows, such as CNN, BBC, The Independent Turkish, DW, Sputnik News Turkey, referenced by many authors and post graduation thesis in Turkey and globally.

 Works

 Faik Bulut researches on Alevism, Kurds, Palestine State and Palestine Liberation Organization (PLO), Ottoman Empire, Middle East and Islamic History, Islamic Organizations, Secularism, History, Politics, Culture etc. Bulut has authored nearly 40 books and as a scholar he has an h-index of 11, i10-index of 12 while his books has been cited by academic articles and theses 382 times since 1994 according to Google Scholar.